healthykitchen101/healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets.md

 Noise Level: 69 dB

-During boiling, the Chefman’s noise level peaked at 69 dB while reaching a rolling simmer, which was lower than the [CDC](https://www.cdc.gov/nceh/hearing_loss/what_noises_cause_hearing_loss.html#:~:text=The%20U.S.%20Environmental%20Protection%20Agency,prevent%20noise%2Dinduced%20hearing%20loss.)\-recommended 80 dB.
+During boiling, the Chefman’s noise level peaked at 69 dB while reaching a rolling simmer.
 This result showed that the kettle was extremely quiet while boiling and earned the kettle a 9.1/10.
+The [CDC](https://www.cdc.gov/nceh/hearing_loss/what_noises_cause_hearing_loss.html#:~:text=The%20U.S.%20Environmental%20Protection%20Agency,prevent%20noise%2Dinduced%20hearing%20loss.) notes a sound level of 80dB for a period of two hours can cause hearing loss.

 ### Keep Warm